JasonLocklin/Dissertation/SA/Results.md

 ### Saccadic Adaptation

-[SA worked -test trials] The experimental blocks of saccadic adaptation were split up into thirds, and the first third of the first experimental block was used as a pseudo-baseline to compare with the final thirds of each of the blocks.
-The median saccade length of the test trials belonging to that first third were subtracted from the medians of each block's final third test trials.
+[SA worked -test trials] The median saccade length of the test trials belonging to the first third of the first block of adaptation trials (i.e., what is being used here as a baseline measure) were subtracted from the medians of each block's final third test trials.
 Because so many trials were removed for poor data quality, many participant's had individual blocks lacking sufficient test-trial data to perform this calculation.
 Out of the 41 participants, between 11 and 22 of them did not have at least 2 acceptable test trials (out of a maximum of 6) from which to calculate adaptation.
 Nevertheless, one-sample t-tests of the remaining participant blocks were used to determine whether the adaptation paradigm had successfully shortened saccades, and 3 of 4 blocks showed significant change from baseline (see table [tbl:Adaptation]).

-[non-test trials] While test trials provide a measure of degree of adaptation in the absence of any responses to target perturbations mid-flight, the sparsity of data when using only these trials limits the potential power and reliability of further statistical analysis.
-Further, the average change in saccadic length (including all all blocks) is -69%, which is more than double the actual target perturbation (30%), and includes an exceptionally large 95% confidence interval ranging from -100% to -7%.
+[non-test trials] While test trials provide a measure of the degree of adaptation in the absence of any responses to target perturbations mid-flight, the sparsity of data when using only these trials limits the potential power and reliability of further statistical analysis.
+Further, the average change in saccadic length (including all all blocks) was -69%, which is more than double the actual target perturbation (30%), and includes an exceptionally large 95% confidence interval ranging from -100% to -7%.
 Alternatively, if all trials are included instead of just test-trials, the overall mean saccadic change is -18% (95% CI of (-0.22, -0.13)).
 This change represents 60% of the perturbation distance, which is in line with the typical effect size that has